RonPhan22/just-the-doc-jekyll-document/README.md

 # just-the-docs-template

-This is the area where Me and my friend/partner will be documenting our project
+This is the Jekyll site in which me and my partner documented our project, feel free to use it as reference ;)